makerdao/mips-best-practices/README.md

 ## Getting Started

-There are lots of tools to choose from in Ethereum ecosystem, and although it is not completely manditory to use the Maker toolset we highly recommend that you do.
+There are lots of tools to choose from in Ethereum ecosystem, and although it is not completely mandatory to use the Maker toolset we highly recommend that you do.
 Similar to the rest of this guide, you can choose to stray from this best practices document, but you must have a very good reason for doing so.

 ### Maker Developer Ecosystem